The 20 Best Benign Rolandic Epilepsy Doctors Near Me in Boston, MA

 Offers Telehealth

-Alice Lam is a Neurologist in Boston, Massachusetts.
+Alice Lam is a Neurologist practicing medicine in Boston, Massachusetts.
 Dr. Lam is rated as an Experienced provider by MediFind in the treatment of Benign Rolandic Epilepsy.
-Her top areas of expertise are Seizures, Generalized Tonic-Clonic Seizure, Epilepsy, and Dementia.
+She is also highly rated in 6 other conditions, according to our data.
+Her clinical expertise encompasses Seizures, Generalized Tonic-Clonic Seizure, Epilepsy, and Dementia.

 Experienced in Benign Rolandic Epilepsy